louthy/language-ext/README.md

 ```

 ## Null reference problem

+> NOTE: Since writing this, the csharplang team have improved null support in C#

 `null` must be [the biggest mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/) in the whole of computer language history.
 I realise the original designers
 of C# had to make pragmatic decisions, it's a shame this one slipped through though.
 So, what to do about the
 "null problem"?